MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 def run() -> None
 ```

-The main loop of the MQTT thread.
+Main loop of the MQTT thread.

 <a id="components.mqtt.MQTT.stop"></a>